 But, as educators often say, test results are just a part of the achievement story.

-East Side Learning Center reports that every kindergartner in every school it placed tutors in 2023-24 met benchmarks for letter names and sound identification; 58% or more of first- through third-graders showed growth in fluency and-or reading accuracy; and 85% of grades K-3 students demonstrated social-emotional growth — with the latter also being a goal of the AARP program.
+East Side Learning Center reports that every kindergartner in every school that it had placed tutors in 2023-24 met benchmarks for letter names and sound identification; 58% or more of first- through third-graders showed growth in fluency and-or reading accuracy; and 85% of grades K-3 students demonstrated social-emotional growth — with the latter also being a goal of the AARP program.

 The center has hopes of expanding to other schools in St. Paul, and perhaps to Minneapolis, as well.